liteserver/binn/README.md

 How to use
 ----------

- 1. Including the binn.c file in your project
+ 1. Including the binn.c file in your project; or
  2. Linking to the binn library:

 ##### On Linux: